Give it a go: Sketching

-Whether you fancy visiting a new part of the coast, or you live by the sea and want to enjoy your local area in a new way, sketching is a great way of observing your surroundings differently, taking in colours, materials, objects, moods and themes that are unique to that area.
+Whether you've got a great view from your window or garden, or you're working from favourite holiday snaps, sketching is a great way of observing things differently, taking in colours, materials, objects, moods and themes that are unique to an area.

 ‘A very cold winter’s afternoon when the seas are rough and there’s hardly anybody around will evoke such different emotions to a hot summer’s day in an area full of people making the most of the sunshine,’ Jessica says.

-‘It’s great to be able to sit back in the comfort of the studio and illustrate from photos I have taken, but drawing on location really makes me look hard at my surroundings and fully take in what’s there.
+‘It’s great to be able to sit back in the comfort of the studio and illustrate from photos I have taken.
 The wooden buildings and colourful buoys spark ideas for colourways or repeat patterns, as well as one-off illustrations.
 I love expressing my personality through my work.’

 To give those of us who left our doodling pencils behind at school a hand, Jessica gave us a few tips to unleash our own creativity.